magomimmo/modern-cljs/doc/tutorial-08.md

 ### exclude-file-names

-`exclude-file-names` is a new function which accept a source-dir and a vector of source filea and/or directories as arguments and produce their expansion as a complete set of source files which live in source-dir and are to be excluded from compilation.
+`exclude-file-names` is a new function which accept a source-dir and a vector of source files and/or directories as arguments and produces their expansion as a complete set of source files which live in source-dir and are to be excluded from compilation.